SamOystreck/Octavius/README.md

 - Create mobile app to compliment the Python in Kotlin and communicate between the two using

+# Notes
 Currently there is no support for the SQL server, when development is a little further along this will be rectified

+Vosk models need to be added to gitignore (they are for you Sam)

 Current implementation goals (will change if they do not meet standards):
+    - Porcupine wake word
-    - speechrecognition for speech to text
+    - Vosk for Speech to text

 Planning for python implementation of food